Best Examples of Black Friday Emails To Inspire Your Own

 A Black Friday email with bright elements and photos on a black background

-Foot Cardigan’s emails are on the bright side at normal times but they went over their head with the Black Friday campaign by using super-trendy neon colors and gradients.
+Foot Cardigan’s emails are on the bright side at normal times but they went over their head with the Black Friday campaign by using neon colors and gradients.
 Source: MailCharts

 Add GIFs

 GIFs are great for turning people’s heads because they are dynamic and simple, and get more attention than static illustrations.
-They make content come to life before our eyes.

 If done wisely and tastefully, GIFs: